daljeetarora/gettingandcleaningdata-project/README.md

 - calculates the average of each of the columns from the above dataset
 - finally the average dataset is output to a file tidy_dataset.csv

+###Notes & Assumptions

+- the script and the Samsing data are both present in the working directory (not downloaded by the script)
+- manual review of the files was done - hence possible error conditions check have been skipped

 ###License:
 I provide full freedom to the use of this dataset in publications.
 You can provide reference to my name if you so desire.